 2. Vendor Finance

-As indicated by the monthly survey, finance is becoming increasingly difficult to obtain.
+It’s almost common knowledge now that bank finance for businesses is becoming increasingly difficult to obtain.
 The result of this is that many business sales that should have gone through are now failing because the buyer cannot fund the purchase.
 One possible solution for this is vendor finance whereby the business seller can provide finance to the buyer with a repayment plan.
 Usually this is no more than 30% of the business price.
 Though the seller will often remain a part owner of the business, they generally will not be participating in the profits.

 The big advantage of this approach is that it removes the financial hurdle for prospective business buyers.
 By taking it out of the equation, the seller effectively widen their pool of buyers considerably by making it easier to buy.
 In a have now, pay later society it sets you apart from the rest.
 The downside is that it is riskier to the seller, can take a long time finalise, and if the contracts aren’t prepared properly can leave either party open to legal issues.
 Because of this the seller will charge an interest rate of 2% higher than the current commercial interest and wherever possible, the lent money should ideally be floated against the equipment value in the event that the business takes a downturn.